DylanMeeus/springboot_jwt_blog/_posts/2016-08-27-aspnet-core-apis-with-swagger-and-autorest.markdown

 autorest -Input http://your_api_domain/swagger/v1/swagger.json -OutputDirectory Api -AddCredentials true
 ```

-The _AddCredentials_ toggle will tell Autorest that our Api needs to send authentication information on the requests, _Input_ points to the running Api swagger file (it needs to be a running or deployed Api) and _OutputDirectory_ tells Autorest where to put the automatically created files.
+The _AddCredentials_ toggle will tell Autorest that our API needs to send authentication information on the requests, _Input_ points to the running Api swagger file (it needs to be a running or deployed API) and _OutputDirectory_ tells Autorest where to put the automatically created files.

-If you browse that folder, you’ll find two important files, the wrapper Api class, which has all the necessary methods to call all your Api routes and actions, and an Interface:
+If you browse that folder, you’ll find two important files, the wrapper API class, which has all the necessary methods to call all your API routes and actions, and an Interface:

 ![Autorest results](https://cdn.auth0.com/blog/aspnet-core-web-apis/autorestresult.PNG)

-The interface is useful if you want to use [Dependency Injection](https://docs.asp.net/en/latest/fundamentals/dependency-injection.html) in your ASP.NET Core client application.
+The interface is useful if you want to use [dependency injection](https://docs.asp.net/en/latest/fundamentals/dependency-injection.html) in your ASP.NET Core client application.

 After generating our client, Autorest will let you know that you will need the [Microsoft.Rest.ClientRuntime](https://www.nuget.org/packages/Microsoft.Rest.ClientRuntime/) Nuget package on our dependencies.